ncri/nested_form_fields/README.md

       ...
     f.add_nested_fields_link :videos, 'Add another funtastic video'

-You can change the type of the element wrapping the nested fields using the *wrapper* option:
+You can change the type of the element wrapping the nested fields using the *wrapper_tag* option:

-    = f.nested_fields_for :videos, wrapper: :div do |ff|
+    = f.nested_fields_for :videos, wrapper_tag: :div do |ff|

 The default wrapper element is a fieldset.